orientechnologies/orientdb-labs/OEP_10.md

 and will restore initial state of data structure before transaction.
 3. Structure modification changes are completed and CLR record is put at the end of this changes.
-In such case we restore all structure modification changes and by processing of CLR record will rollback all changes which exists after structure modfication changes but will not rollback structure modification changes itself.
+In such case we restore all structure modification changes and by processing of CLR record will rollback all changes which exists *after* structure modfication changes but will not rollback structure modification changes itself.
 There is good reason why we can not rollback structure modification changes.
 Page locks are released once we apply structure modification changes and those pages may be changed by other succesesfully commited transactions.
 4. Structure modification changes and changes on domain page are completed in such case we will rollback only changes of domain page and skip structure modification changes because of presence of CLR record.
+We do not perform logical remove of data but only revert content of domain page because of concurrent access to the data strucuture it may be in invalid state till complete restore of state of all tranactions will be completed.
 At the end of data restore procedure data structure will be logically at the same state as it was before transaction is started.

 As you can see above if we restore system after crash some space may be lost at the end of data restore procedure but amount of